What is the fake "Philippine Overseas Employment Administration" email?

 How did "Philippine Overseas Employment Administration Email Virus" infect my computer?

-Text presented in the "Philippine Overseas Employment Administration" email letter:
+Text presented in the "Philippine Overseas Employment Administration" email message:

 Subject: POEA MOMERANDUM NO. 62-2020 ON ACCREDITATION OF AGENCIES!